Feeding data to selection widgets with OptionProvider

 format, the attr attribute will be retrieved from /some/node, and its value will be then assumed to be the "true" path.

-textMember - if specified, defines the attribute of a JCR node to be rendered as RadioButton's or Select's label.
+textMember - if specified, defines the attribute of a JCR node or a public method/field name of an Enum to be rendered as RadioButton's or Select's label.

-valueMember - if specified, defines the attribute of a JCR node to be rendered as RadioButton's or Select's value.
+valueMember - if specified, defines the attribute of a JCR node or a public method name of an Enum class to be rendered as RadioButton's or Select's value.

 If the reserved token @name